Explained: What is Section 854, which is leading to the delay in hanging Nirbhaya’s killers

 Explained: What the Centre's push for timely execution of death row convicts means

-These legal options include review petitions, curative petitions and also a mercy plea before the President of the India.
+These legal options include review petitions, curative petitions and also a mercy plea before the President of India.
 Even if the President rejects a mercy petition, the same can be challenged before the Supreme Court.

 Home Ministry recommendations:

 The Union Home Ministry had recently petitioned the Supreme Court to fix deadlines in cases of death sentences.
-It had said in its plea that a seven day deadline should be fixed for executions of the death penalty after the black warrant is issued.
+It had said in its plea that a seven-day deadline should be fixed for executions of the death penalty after the black warrant is issued.
 However, any decision that the Supreme Court would take on this plea, it would not have a retrospective effect in the Nirbhaya case.

 The case so far: